seanpolid/cardamom-farms/README.md

 # cardamom-farms
-Layout 1 for WEB 210 class.
-The provided screenshots are the target.
+This is the first layout assignment in my web development class.
+The goal of these layouts is to recreate the provided screenshots with HTML and CSS.